-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 findUsers and access the database inside this function.

 That’s all it needs.
-Go back to the browser (make sure your app is still running in dev mode
+Go back to the browser (make sure the app is still running in dev mode

-npm run dev) and navigate to http://localhost:3000/api.
+npm run dev) and navigate to http://localhost:5173/api.
 This will load the raw data.
-Note that creating an endpoint like we did is only necessary if you don’t have a separate back-end API to fetch data.
+Note that creating an endpoint like we did is only necessary if we don’t have a separate backend API to fetch data.

-Fetching Data with the
+Fetching Data with the load Function

 Next, we’ll use the new endpoint to display user data on our landing page.
 Open the existing

-/src/routes/index.svelte page and replace its content with the following:
+/src/routes/+page.svelte page and replace its content with the following:

 <script>

-export let users;
+export let data;

 </script>